-Graduates of McKendree University's Master of Science of Nursing program will contribute to the science of nursing in one's specialty area of practice by analyzing underlying disparities in knowledge of evidence, formulating research questions, and systematically evaluating the impact on quality, and disseminating evidence-based solutions to nursing problems.
-Graduates will be prepared to respond to the evolving healthcare systems to meet the nation's health needs.
+Graduates of McKendree University's Master of Science of Nursing program will contribute to improving outcomes in one's area of practice by analyzing underlying disparities in knowledge of evidence; formulating quality improvement projects; systematically evaluating the impact on quality and safety; disseminating evidence-based solutions to issues.
+Graduates will be prepared to respond to the evolving healthcare system to meet the nation's health needs.